-If you’re learning to speak Spanish and like music and songs, you can combine both to help you improve your Spanish language.
+If you’re learning how to speak Spanish and you like music, you can combine both to help you on your quest.

 TABLE OF CONTENTS